Sinister (film): Cast

 Additionally, Nicholas King portrays Bughuul.
-Featured as the missing children are Victoria Leigh as Stephanie, Danielle Kotch as the lawn girl, Cameron Ocasio as the BBQ boy, Ethan Haberfield as the pool party boy, and Blake Mizrahi as the sleepy time boy.
+Featured as the missing children are Victoria Leigh as Stephanie, Danielle Kotch as Lana, the lawn girl, Cameron Ocasio as Darren, the BBQ boy, Ethan Haberfield as Tristan, the pool party boy, and Blake Mizrahi as Christopher Miller, the sleepy time boy.
 Vincent D'Onofrio makes an uncredited appearance as Professor Jonas.

 Production

 Development

 Writer C. Robert Cargill says that his inspiration for Sinister came from a nightmare he experienced after seeing the 2002 horror film The Ring, in which he discovered a film in his attic depicting the hanging of an entire family.
 This scenario became the setup for the plot of Sinister.
 In creating a villain for the film, Cargill conceptualized a new take on the Bogeyman, calling the entity "Mr. Boogie".
 Cargill's idea was that the creature would be both terrifying and seductive to children, luring them to their dooms as a sinister Willy Wonka-like figure.

 Cargill and co-writer Scott Derrickson ultimately decided to downplay the creature's alluring nature, only intimating how it manipulates the children into murder.
 In further developing Mr. Boogie, the pair had lengthy discussions about its nature, deciding not to make it a demon but rather a Pagan deity, in order to place it outside the conceptual scope of any one particular religion.
 Consequently, the villain was given the proper name "Bughuul", with only the child characters in the film referring to it as "Mr. Boogie".